arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### manifests/env manifest

 For each script/notebook in _src/_, and each model in _models/_, there should be an env file (here env refers to a file named env with any extension, so env.yaml or env.txt, for example) that describes the environment in which it was created or run.
-Environment files should be named as follows: descriptiveName*env.\* and placed in a folder called environments within the \_configs/environment* directory.
+Environment files should be named as follows: **descriptiveName_env** and placed in a folder called environments within the _configs/environment_ directory.
 Either individuals files or entire folders (whichever is the appropriate level) in scripts and notebooks within the _src/_ directory, or the _models/_ directory will need to be added to the env manifest file, matching them with their related environment file.
 See the see below for more infromation about this file:

 | column                | definition                                                                                                                                                                                                                                                                          | type   |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------ |